DarwinEV/Linear-Algebra-For-Quantum-Computing/README.md

-# Mathematics-for-Machine-Learning
+# Linear-Algebra-For-Quantum-Computing
-**My explanation and examples of foundational mathematics for machine learning**
+**My explanation and examples of the application of linear algebra in quantum Computing**

+# References
-Source: mml-book.github.io Copyright 2020 by Marc Peter Deisenroth, A Aldo Faisal, and Cheng Soon Ong.
+[1] mml-book.github.io Copyright 2020 by Marc Peter Deisenroth, A Aldo Faisal, and Cheng Soon Ong.
 To be published by Cambridge University Press.
+[2] Aerts, D., 1999, “Quantum Mechanics; Structures, Axioms and Paradoxes”, in Quantum Structures and the Nature of Reality: the Indigo book of the Einstein meets Magritte series, eds.
+Aerts, D. and Pykacz, J., Kluwer Academic, Dordrecht.